 Overall, CBS has received 11 recent buy ratings and three hold ratings.
 But it is the average analyst price target on CBS of $66.50 that catches the eye.
 This translates into impressive upside potential for CBS of 31% in the next 12 months.
 Note that the stock has also just received its highest price target yet of $81 from top Benchmark analyst Daniel Kernos.

 Smart Money Stocks to Buy: Alibaba (BABA)

-Chinese e-commerce giant Alibaba (NYSE:BABA) has soared by 80% since the start of the year.
-BABA, which now has a market cap of over $470 billion, is benefiting from the rapid increase in the Chinese middle and upper middle classes.
+Chinese e-commerce giant Alibaba (NYSE:BABA) hasn’t peformed well this year.
+BABA, which now has a market cap of under $400 billion, could find rejuvenated growth from the rapid increase in the Chinese middle and upper middle classes.

 Consulting firm McKinsey calculates that urban consumer spending in China ( online sales + Brick & Mortar sales) will more than double from $1.5 trillion in 2012 to $4 trillion.

 So it is no surprise that the stock has the double-whammy of strong Street support and big upside potential.
 In the last three months, BABA has received 14 straight buy ratings indicating a bright future for this fast-growing stock.
 These analysts predict that BABA can reach $195 in the next 12 months (14.4% upside from the current share price).

 Only recently, on Sept.
 26, Wells Fargo analyst Ken Sena came out with BABA’s highest price target yet of $225 (31% upside potential).
 Sena is a top analyst to trust with a 75% success rate and 16% return across his BABA ratings.
 Meanwhile, MKM Partners’ Rob Sanderson says BABA can reach $220 as it has the best fundamentals out of all the internet mega caps.